Tanzania : Safety by City

 SCAMS RISK: HIGH

 When it comes to scams, there is a high risk of getting scammed in Tanzania: children might try and fool you just to steal from you in the end, and others might try to distract you.
 There are also scammers impersonating officials or authorities and trying to extort money from you.
 Apart from that, double check your change and negotiate everything in advance.

 Tanzania isn't exactly the safest place for a woman to be visiting alone.
 If you do, be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.
 Stay out of the streets at night and be vigilant for any possible dangers at all times.

 So...
 How Safe Is Tanzania Really?

-- Currency - Tanzanian shilling is the official currency in Tanzania.
-You are recommended to collect your money directly from an ATM, since that's your safest option.
+The Tanzanian shilling is the official currency in Tanzania.
+You are recommended to collect your money directly from an ATM since that's your safest option.

-- Weather - Tanzania has tropical climate and the weather around coastline is hot and humid, while the highlands are cool and temperate.
+Tanzania has a tropical climate and the weather around the coastline is hot and humid, while the highlands are cool and temperate.
 Tanzania has two rainy seasons; the short rains that last from October to December, and the long rains lasting from March to June.

-- Airports - Julius Nyerere International Airport is the biggest international airport of Dar es Salaam, which is the largest city in Tanzania.
-The airport is located about 12 km southwest of the city centre.
+Julius Nyerere International Airport is the biggest international airport in Dar es Salaam, which is the largest city in Tanzania.
+The airport is located about 12 km southwest of the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Tanzania, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Tanzania, since it covers not only the costs of medical problems but also theft and loss of valuables.